ibm-cloud-docs/satellite/storage-efs.md

 # AWS EFS
 {: #config-storage-efs}

-Set up [Amazon Elastic File System (EFS)](https://docs.aws.amazon.com/efs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters.
-You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
+Set up [Amazon Elastic File System (EFS)](https://docs.aws.amazon.com/efs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters by creating a storage configuration in your location.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

 The {{site.data.keyword.satelliteshort}} storage templates are currently available in beta and should not be used for production workloads.